cardano-lightning/cardano-lightning/docs/adrs/002-thread-token.md

-- It is probably more probable that some form of incentivized attack can be performed when we imagine payment operators - some security attacks can depend on confusion and weakness of the sofware behind it.
+- It is probably more probable that some form of incentivized attack can be performed when we imagine payment operators - some security attacks can depend on confusion and weakness of the software behind it.

 ## Do we need it?

 Clearly not.
-We could avoid any identification
+We could avoid any extra identifier on the L1 and rely on the initial UTxO.

 ## Main objectives